Sanjida Amir

 Paddling Through Heritage: A Vessel for Preserving Intangible Cultural Heritage

-Intangible Cultural Heritage (ICH) represents a significant part of any nation’s identity.
+Intangible Cultural Heritage (ICH) plays a significant role in any nation’s identity.
 It includes everything from oral traditions, performing arts, social practices, rituals, and festive events to traditional craftsmanship and Indigenous knowledge systems passed down from generation to generation.
-Unlike tangible heritage, such as historic sites, monuments, or artifacts, ICH is referred to as “Living Heritage” that passes orally or through practice from one generation to the next.
-Basically, ICH reflects a nation’s cultural values, legacy, and identity.
-Canada’s ICH is rich and exceptional and encompasses more than 70 Ingenious languages, a unique tradition of storytelling, dynamic forms of dance and music, vibrant rituals and festivals, powerful traditional healing practices, valuable ecological wisdom, and outstanding skills in traditional craft, from beading to canoe making.
+Unlike tangible heritage, ICH is called ‘Living Heritage’, which passes orally or through practice from generation to generation.
+ICH reflects a nation’s cultural values, legacy, and history.
+Canada’s ICH is rich and exceptional and encompasses more than 70 Indigenous languages, a unique tradition of storytelling, dynamic forms of dance and music, vibrant rituals and festivals, powerful traditional healing practices, valuable ecological wisdom, and outstanding skills in traditional craft, from beading to canoe-making.
+Despite its significance, Canada has not actively preserved or promoted its ICH.
 Despite its significance, Canada has not actively preserved or promoted its ICH.

 Many forms of Intangible Cultural Heritage in Canada are endangered or at risk of becoming endangered.
-Moreover, the disconnection between the new generation and Canada’s intangible heritage has been increasing in recent years.
-In Canada, the ICH is complex because it embodies the diversity of its indigenous populations and settler history, reflecting on its cultural expressions.
-Many Canadians, including the youth, are unaware of these significant cultural expressions that shaped the country, and this lack of awareness risks the gradual disappearance of these traditions.
-As a result, both Canada and the world are losing touch with the unique aspects of the country’s cultural identity.
-It is not just a question of Canada's cultural identity crisis; it is also about losing global recognition of its unique contributions to the world's intangible heritage.
+Moreover, the disconnection between the new generation and Canada’s intangible heritage has been growing in recent years.
+In Canada, the ICH is complex because it embodies the diversity of its Indigenous populations and settler history, reflecting on its cultural expressions.
+Many Indigenous and non-Indigenous people of Canada, including the youth, are unaware of these significant cultural expressions that shaped the country.
+This lack of awareness risks the gradual disappearance of these traditions.
+As a result, both Canada and the world are losing the unique aspects of the country’s cultural identity.
+It is not just a question of Canada’s cultural identity crisis but also about losing global recognition of its exceptional contributions to the world’s intangible heritage.